 “She was never like this.”
 Steve glanced at Bucky and then Sam before carrying on again.
 “I told her it was just gonna be sex but I think she wants it to be more than that.”

-“I really don’t understand why you were sleeping with her in the first place.”
+“I really don’t understand why you’re sleeping with her in the first place.”
 Sam took a bite into his sandwich.
 “And, I don’t know if you forgot Steve but you’re gay.
 Super gay.”
 He said the last two words slowly, like he was speaking to a child.

 Steve turned to Bucky to hear what he had to say but he got the same thing from him.
 “Super gay,” he put in.